• Skip to primary navigation

 Plus, it's high in protein, fiber, iron, and magnesium.

-This gluten-free pseudo-grain has a vibrant reddish hue that makes it visually appealing.
+This gluten-free pseudo-grain has a bright reddish hue that makes it visually appealing.

 Amaranth has a deep-rooted cultural history.